 Secure the New Sink Strainer

-- From the underside of the sink, first place first the flexible washer, then the metal washer into place over the body of the sink strainer.
+From the underside of the sink, first place the flexible washer, then the metal washer into place over the body of the sink strainer.
 Hold them in place.

-- Thread the retainer on all the way before tightening the screws.
-Next, tighten the screws evenly and firmly with your hand.
-If you need to tighten a little more, use a screwdriver or pliers to finish tightening.
+Tighten the screws evenly and firmly with your hand.
+If you need to tighten a little more, use a screwdriver or pliers.
 Take care not to tighten so much that the rubber washer squeezes out of the strainer under the sink.

 Reinstall the pipes for the sink drain in the opposite order in which they were removed.
 Turn the water on and check for leaks.

 How do you change a sink strainer?